MicrosoftDocs/mesh-docs/mesh/develop/getting-started/samples/pavilion.md

 * **Art assets**

 Throughout the Mesh Pavilion, you'll discover a variety of art assets that help to create a pleasing environment, including lush plants, shimmering water shaders, and stylish furniture.
-You can duplicate these assets to enrich your own environments.
+You can utilize these assets to enrich your own environments.

 ## Modules scene (*MeshPavillion_moduleGallery*)